 You need to have a good idea about where the inefficiencies and redundancies across your whole business lie.
 This will involve engaging staff in all areas of the business, and at all levels, for their feedback.
 Don’t presume you know how to do your staff’s jobs better than they do; they may well be aware of workflows that could be improved already.

 At the same time, you also need to recognise where processes in your business work well.
-Failing to acknowledge this when implementing a CRM system risks alienating staff and actually creating inefficiencies.
+Failing to acknowledge this when implementing a CRM system risks alienating staff and creating inefficiencies.
 Don’t throw the baby out with the bath water.

 Get professional help with CRM implementation plan